Chackoz/Flashdrive/README.md

 # The Flash Drive

 ## What is  Flash Drive?
-  Well it's a mini project for our DBMS ( Database Management Systems ) in Semester 5 of Btech in CSE 🚶‍♀️. <br>
+  This is a mini-project for our DBMS (Database Management Systems) course in Semester 5 of B.Tech in CSE 🚶‍♀️.<br/>
-  Flash Drive is simply a website that showcases a few projects that we build based on the stuffs we learned this year.
-Rather than focusing on a socailly relevant theme we just decided to have fun and focus more on the development side.
+  Flash Drive is a website that highlights several projects we developed, drawing from our learnings throughout the year.
+Instead of centering on a socially relevant theme, we opted to have fun and emphasize the development aspect.
 ## Technical Stuffs
  ```markdown
 # Website